 - Healthy relationships

-Family therapy at our psychiatric rehab center is based on the recognition that mental illness and substance abuse does not just affect the individual with the condition, but in fact affects his or her entire family and social sphere.
+Family therapy at our psychiatric rehab center occurs as needed and sessions are determined by the treatment team.
+Family therapy can be beneficial, for mental illness and substance abuse do not just affect the individual with the condition, but in fact, affect his or her entire family and social sphere.
 We provide family therapy sessions based on the patient’s need and the family’s ability to participate in such sessions.

 Medication management allows adolescents in the inpatient program to benefit from including medications as a part of their treatment regimens.
 Adolescents meet at least once per day with a psychiatrist and receive day-to-day medication administration and monitoring from our nurses and nurse practitioners to ensure that they are able to remain consistent with their medication.